Supreme Court agrees to rule quickly on citizenship question on census

 While the challengers and the government differed about whether the judge got it right, they agreed that the Supreme Court should take the case now, bypassing the normal process of letting a federal appeals court rule first.
 The Justice Department said the deadline for preparing the census form is this June, so the justices should take the case "in light of the immense nationwide importance of the decennial census."

-That notion was also advanced in a legal brief filed by House of Representatives, controlled by Democrats, which opposed including the question.
+That notion was also advanced in a legal brief filed by House, controlled by Democrats, which opposed including the question.
 But it added that while House Republican leaders do not agree about putting the issue on the form, they "do agree that, if the court chooses to grant review, it should resolve the matter expeditiously."